kacMadushan/cocktail-bar-app/README.md

-This application design and developing in using Next Js -  [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This application design and developing in using Next Js.

 ## Overview
 This solution outlines the implementation of a cocktail-themed web application with three primary features: Home, Search, and Favourites.